-The zones to which the wireless siren is assigned are activated in the following cases (select the appropriate zone type):
+The type of zones to which the wireless siren is assigned should be matched to the information sent:

-ASP-100 / ASP-200 - first zone: low battery; second zone: tamper.
+ASP-100 - first zone: low battery; second zone: tamper.

-ASP-105 - first zone: low battery; second zone: 12 VDC power loss.
+ASP-105 - first zone: low battery and tamper; second zone: external 12 V DC power loss and tamper.

-ASP-205 - both zones: low battery.
+ASP-205 - both zones: low battery and tamper.